Managing your money

 Entry requirements

-- to qualify, you need to be our legal responsibility (taken into care by us)
+- to qualify, you need to be our legal responsibility, either as an eligible, relevant or former relevant young person

 - you must do the work preparation programme.
 It is a two-day course followed by up to 13 weeks of work experience.
 All work experience and CLAS placements are tailor-made to meet your needs